EnricoZorzetto/mevpy/README.md

 # MEV_python

-A Python Package For Extreme Value Analysis in Python is a set of functions that implement the Metastatistical Extreme Value (MEV) Distribution and related functions.
+Metastatistical Extreme Value Analysis in Python (mevpy) is a set of functions that implement the Metastatistical Extreme Value (MEV) Distribution and related functions.
 The package was developed for application to rainfall daily data, but the method is general and may be applied to different fields.